quartzbio/r-coverage-docker/README.md

 A docker container providing:
   * a patched R interpreter/installation with builtin coverage support.
-  * and also a normal (unpatched) for easy comparison.
+  * and also a normal (unpatched) R for easy comparison.

  Both R installations share installed packages.